Haworthiopsis limifolia (Marloth) G.D.Rowley

 How to Grow and Care for Haworthiopsis limifolia

 Light: H. limifolia thrives in semi-shaded positions.
 Brighter light conditions are needed to bring out the leaf coloration.
-Any window in your home or office is likely to be an appropriate setting for this succulent.
+Any window in your home or office will likely be appropriate for this succulent.

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. limifolia can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Fertilizing: H. limifolia is a slow-growing plant, and it does not require much fertilizer.
-For optimum growth, fertilization is a good idea.
+Fertilizing: H. limifolia is a slow-growing plant that does not require much fertilizer.
+However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
 Avoid summer fertilizing as this succulent is in a 6 to 8 weeks rest period.